zero-to-mastery/resources/CSSResources.md

 - [MDN Web Docs - CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): This provides many links to learning CSS and also has its own resources which can start with the basics and then become advanced.

 - [Euismod](https://www.euismod.dev): This website is to help people learn CSS grid in an interactive fashion.
+-
+- [Animate.css](https://animate.style):  Animate.css is a library of ready-to-use, cross-browser animations for use in your web projects.
+Great for emphasis, home pages, sliders, and attention-guiding hints.

 ## CSS Games